 CES Cares: Advocates for Good

 It’s early July, and volunteers and staff from Dallas Children’s Advocacy Center (DCAC) stand beneath shady tents in the hot Texas sun.
-Behind them, 1,200 backpacks provided by City Electric Supply are filled with school supplies for the new school year.
+Behind them, 1,200 backpacks provided by City Electric Supply and CES Cares are filled with school supplies for the new school year.
 Traffic cones direct cars to separate tents, and some kids get to make the choice of a lifetime: should they get a backpack with sharks or flowers?

 You might not think that 1,200 backpacks stuffed with school supplies would make a huge difference to the children at DCAC — but you haven’t met these kids.